 We are exposed to financial market risks, including changes in interest rates, foreign currency exchange rates and marketable equity security prices.
 To mitigate these risks, we utilize derivative financial instruments, such as foreign currency hedges.
-All of the potential changes noted below are based on sensitivity analyses performed on our financial position as of June 30, 2017.
+All of the potential changes noted below are based on sensitivity analyses performed on our financial position as of June 30, 2018.
 Actual results may differ materially.

-As of June 30, 2017, we had an investment portfolio of fixed income securities of \$2.10 billion.
+As of June 30, 2018, we had an investment portfolio of fixed income securities of \$1.50 billion.
 These securities, as with all fixed income instruments, are subject to interest rate risk and will decline in value if market interest rates increase.
-If market interest rates were to increase immediately and uniformly by 100 bps from levels as of June 30, 2017, the fair value of the portfolio would have declined by \$21.9 million.
+If market interest rates were to increase immediately and uniformly by 100 bps from levels as of June 30, 2018, the fair value of the portfolio would have declined by \$13.6 million.

-In November 2014, we issued \$2.50 billion aggregate principal amount of fixed rate senior, unsecured long-term notes (collectively referred to as "Senior Notes") due in various fiscal years ranging from 2018 to 2035.
+In November 2014, we issued \$2.50 billion aggregate principal amount of fixed rate senior, unsecured long-term notes (collectively referred to as "Senior Notes").
 The fair market value of long-term fixed interest rate notes is subject to interest rate risk.
 Generally, the fair market value of fixed interest rate notes will increase as interest rates fall and decrease as interest rates rise.
-As of June 30, 2017, the fair value and the book value of our Senior Notes were \$2.67 billion and \$2.50 billion, respectively.
+As of June 30, 2018, the fair value and the book value of our Senior Notes were\$2.33 billion and \$2.25 billion, respectively, due in various fiscal years ranging from 2020 to 2035.
 Additionally, the interest expense for the Senior Notes is subject to interest rate adjustments following a downgrade of our credit ratings below investment grade by the credit rating agencies.
 Following a rating change below investment grade, the stated interest rate for each series of Senior Notes may increase between 25 bps to 100 bps based on the adjusted credit rating.
 Refer to Note 7, "Debt" to the Consolidated Financial Statements in Part II, Item 8 and Management's Discussion and Analysis of Financial Condition and Results of Operations, "Liquidity and Capital Resources," in Part II, Item 7 for additional details.
-Factors that can affect our credit rating sinclude changes in our operating performance, the economic environment, conditions in the semiconductor equipment industries, our financial position, and changes in our business strategy.
-As of June 30, 2017, if our credit rating was downgraded below investment grade by Moody's and S&P, the maximum potential increase to our annual interest expense on the Senior Notes, considering a 200 bps increase to the stated interest rate for each series of our Senior Notes, is estimated to be approximately \$46.7 million.
+Factors that can affect our credit ratings include changes in our operating performance, the economic environment, conditions in the semiconductor and semiconductor equipment industries, our financial position, and changes in our business strategy.
+As of June 30, 2018, if our credit rating was downgraded below investment grade by Moody's and S&P, the maximum potential increase to our annual interest expense on the Senior Notes, considering a 200 bps increase to the stated interest rate for each series of our Senior Notes, is estimated to be approximately \$45.0 million.